Proteus Fund Inc

 Read Guidelines Carefully: For RTF Small Grants, "applicants are advised to read the priorities, criteria, and process carefully before applying."
 This suggests applications that don't align with stated priorities are declined.

-For Relationship-Based Funds: Since most collaborative funds don't accept unsolicited proposals, building relationships with program staff is essential.
+For Relationship-Based Funds: Since most collaborative funds don't accept unsolicited proposals, building relationships with programme staff is essential.
 Attend sector convenings, engage with current grantees, and demonstrate you're part of the networks Proteus already supports.

 Recent Funding Examples: